 What to bring: First of all, please travel as light as you can as luggage space is limited.
 What you wear and when will depend very much on the weather.
 Layers of light clothing are best as the Somiedo weather can be changeable.
 You will need light protective rain gear, (top and bottom), good walking boots with ankle support, a water bottle, binoculars, (if you have them), a sun hat, suncream and sunglasses may also be useful.
 I suggest you bring a light back pack to carry what you need during the day, (not much), as it’s best to walk with nothing in your hands for the mindful practice.
 A hoodie or fleece for the mountain tops and evenings is reccomended.

 * Please also bring something small but, meaningful from home as a symbolic offering.
 If you are unsure of what to bring just let your intuition guide you in picking up a pebble or any natural object that you are drawn to.

-Food: Breakfast items for self catering and lunch packs will be provided on the days that we walk.
+Food: Breakfast and lunch packs on the days that we walk are self catered.
 In the evenings you will have the choice of going out to local restaurants, cooking in your apartment or group barbeque as you choose.
 Eating out is very good value for money in Asturias.
 There are two small supermarkets that we will pass most days and will be stopping to pick up provisions as and when needed.